 In terms of responsibilities, the Law of 20 April 2009 on environmental responsibility with regard to the prevention and compensation of environmental damage, as modified, provides for the responsibility of the user/operator of the land.
-The user/operator supports the costs of prevention or curative measures ordered by the authorities.
-There are also exceptions in the Law in order to avoid the user/operator being held responsible - primarily in the case of the fault of a third party (to be evidenced).
+The user/operator has to support the costs of prevention or curative measures ordered by the authorities.
+Exceptions are also provided by the Law in order to avoid the user/operator being held responsible - primarily in the case of the fault of a third party (to be evidenced).

-2.8 Permitted Uses of Real Estate under Zoning or Planning Law
+2.8 Permitted Uses of Real Estate Under Zoning or Planning Law

-At a national level, the modified Law of 19 July 2004 on municipal planning and urban development provides rules to control and regulate planning and zoning in Luxembourg, and sets out the division of the country into a general development plan (plan d'aménagement général - PAG), corresponding to the administrative division of the country into municipalities (communes).
+At a national level, the modified Law of 19 July 2004 on municipal planning and urban development provides rules by which to control and regulate planning and zoning in Luxembourg, and sets out the division of the country into a general development plan (plan d'aménagement général - PAG), corresponding to the administrative division of the country into municipalities (communes).

-The territories of the municipalities are governed by two main types of zoning plans: the general zoning plan (PAG) and special zoning plans (plans d'aménagement particulier - PAP).
+The territories of the municipalities are governed by two main types of zoning plans: the general zoning plan (plan d'aménagement général - PAG) and special zoning plans (plans d'aménagement particulier - PAP).
 The municipalities are in charge of issuing the PAG and the various PAPs.